sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 - Focus acquisition spending on organic and partner channels.

 - Build churn-risk alerts using ticket volume, feature complaints, and satisfaction scores.

 ---

+## If I Were the Business Analyst

+Based on the analysis, the following actions would be prioritized to reduce churn and protect revenue:

+1. **Protect High-Value Enterprise Accounts Immediately** Identify Enterprise customers with rising support tickets, escalations, or declining satisfaction and assign dedicated account management to prevent high-impact revenue loss.

+2. **Fix High-Impact Product Issues and Feature Gaps** Prioritize improvements in the most-used features and address top churn-related complaints, especially around missing functionality and unstable beta features.

+3. **Build a Proactive Churn Risk Monitoring System** Develop a churn alert framework using leading indicators such as ticket volume, escalation rate, satisfaction score, and usage drops to intervene before customers cancel.

+4. **Improve Support Quality, Not Just Speed**
+   Focus on resolving root causes of customer issues rather than just reducing resolution time, as escalations and repeated issues are more strongly linked to churn.

+5. **Target High-Risk Industries with Tailored Strategies** Design industry-specific onboarding, feature enhancements, and support strategies for segments like DevTools and FinTech that show both high churn and high support demand.

+These actions shift the business from reactive churn analysis to proactive customer retention and revenue protection.

+---